Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Embedding Random Walks Based on Pattern Terms

 \section{Embedding Random Walks Based on Pattern Terms}

 Instead of counting the occurrences of a single term, we can also count the number of \emph{instantiations} applied to a certain \emph{base term}.
 To simplify the presentation, we only consider orthogonal occurrences in this section.
-However, similar to \Cref{Occ Random Walks}, corresponding approaches that consider pairwise non-overlapping occurrences and use innermost or outermost rewriting are possible as well.
+Similar to \Cref{Occ Random Walks}, corresponding approaches that consider pairwise non-overlapping occurrences and use innermost or outermost rewriting are possible as well.
+However, how to automate such improvements is open and an interesting direction for future work.